 ABOUT ME

 Hello!
-I am a 5th year PhD student in the Chester F. Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT) in Rochester, NY.
-I currently work in the kLab under the supervision of Dr. Christopher Kanan.
-My current research focuses on deep learning with an emphasis on continual/ lifelong machine learning.
-My works have been published in NeurIPS, TMLR, CVPRW, and CoLLAs that advance the state-of-the-art in continual deep learning.
+I am a PhD candidate at Rochester Institute of Technology (RIT), where I conduct research under the supervision of Dr. Christopher Kanan.
+My research focuses on deep learning with an emphasis on continual/ lifelong machine learning.
+My works have been published in NeurIPS, ICML, TMLR, CVPRW, and CoLLAs that advance the state-of-the-art in deep learning and continual learning.
+Broadly, my work is driven by the goal of building efficient, reliable AI systems for real-world applicationsโ€”ranging from lightweight, on-device solutions to large-scale foundation models and LLMs.

-🔮 You can find my CV here.
+๐Ÿ”ฎ You can find my CV here.

-🔮 Here is my
+๐Ÿ”ฎ Here is my

-LATEST NEWS
+NEWS

-Sep 2024: Our paper "What Variables Affect Out-Of-Distribution Generalization in Pretrained Models?" got accepted at NeurIPS 2024!
-(25.8% accept rate) 🔥
+Sep 2024: Our paper "What Variables Affect Out-Of-Distribution Generalization in Pretrained Models?" was accepted at NeurIPS 2024! ๐Ÿ”ฅ

 RESEARCH

-Controlling Neural Collapse Enhances Out-of-Distribution Detection and Transfer Learning
+ICML 2025: Controlling Neural Collapse Enhances Out-of-Distribution Detection and Transfer Learning

 Md Yousuf Harun, Jhair Gallardo, Christopher Kanan